Fort Jefferson: Civil War

-Post Civil War
+Post-Civil War

 On 24 July 1865 four special civilian prisoners arrived.
 These were Samuel Mudd, Edman Spangler, Samuel Arnold and Michael O'Laughlen, who had been convicted of conspiracy in the assassination of President Abraham Lincoln.
 Mudd attempted to stowaway on a steam transport, when the 82nd U.S. Colored Troops relieved the 161st New York Volunteer Infantry Regiment on 25 September 1865.
 This led to his detention in the fort's "dungeon," over which were the words "Whoso entereth here leaveth all hope behind" (from Canto III of Dante's Inferno).
 Another state prisoner, Col. George St. Leger Grenfell arrived on 8 October 1865.

 In November 1865, the 5th U.S. Artillery arrived and in December 1865, there were a total of 470 soldiers and 273 prisoners.
 By February 1866, the prisoners were reduced to 207, and to 193 by May.
 Construction came to a near halt that summer and only 56 prisoners remained in January 1867.
 The 3rd U.S. Artillery replaced the 5th in 1869.

 Mudd helped provide medical care during a yellow fever epidemic at the fort in 1867.
 The epidemic killed many prisoners, including O'Laughlen, and Joseph Sim Smith, the 5th Artillery's surgeon.
 A monument to Smith and his son is still present on the parade grounds.
 Mudd, Arnold and Spangler were pardoned by President Andrew Johnson and released.

 The seawall was finally completed in 1872 and six 15 in Rodman guns were in place on barbette (third) tier.
 The total number of large-caliber guns was 243.
 The guns were never fired.

 Frequent hurricanes and yellow fever epidemics convinced the War Department to remove the garrison, leaving a small caretaker force for the armaments and ammunition in 1874.
 In 1889, the Army turned the fort over to the Marine Hospital Service to be operated as a quarantine station.
 The U.S. Navy used the Key as a coaling station.

 Neglected, stripped by vandals, swept by repeated tropical storms that crushed brick and concrete and bent girders, Fort Jefferson deteriorated rapidly.
-It remained unoccupied until war with Spain broke out in 1898.
+It remained unoccupied until the Spanish–American War broke out in 1898.
 The American fleet was stationed there.
 One of the ships to load coal there was the USS Maine before her fateful trip to Havana.

 In 1902, the property was transferred to the Navy Department, and coal rigs and water distilling plants were built.
 When these were destroyed by hurricanes in 1906, the fort was again abandoned.
-Two years later the entire group of islands was set aside as a Federal bird reservation.
+Two years later the entire group of islands was set aside as a federal bird reservation.
 Until 1934 Garden Key and the crumbling ruins were merely a rendezvous for fishermen and tourists.

-During WWI, the lighthouse was decommissioned, but a wireless station and naval seaplane facility was operational.
+During World War I, the lighthouse was decommissioned, but a wireless station and naval seaplane facility was operational.